abb1273/Recipes-Good-for-Your-Soul-and-Purse/README.md

 Recipe Of The Week Page displays an image of chilli chicken ramen.
 Below are icons for time, difficulty level and a shopping trolly.
 The shopping trolly icon takes you to an external webpage which has a list and prices of the recipe ingredients.
 There are two lists bewlow the icons for the recipe ingredients and method.

-Join Our News Letter Page has a form for users to submit their full name and email address.
+Join Our Newsletter Page has a form for users to submit their full name and email address.

 Thank You Page appears once the user submitts the form.
 This page has a tick icon.